A Driving Force Timeline

 1889Kate Taylor Cumming, artist, b.1889, Ingersoll, Ontario (d.1971, London, Ontario).

-Emma Sophia Baker: The First Woman to Earn a Ph.D at a Canadian University
+CANADA: Emma Sophia Baker, The First Woman to Earn a Ph.D at a Canadian University

 1903Psychologist Emma Sophia Baker (1856-1943) graduates from the University of Toronto with a Ph.D in Philosophy, becoming the first woman to earn a Ph.D. from a Canadian University, and the first person to receive a Ph.D in Philosophy from the University of Toronto.